JRCSTU/allinone/Archive/README.txt

 ::

     CO2MPAS.vbs                ## Launch CO2MPAS GUI.
-    CONSOLE.vbs                ## Open a python+cygwin enabled `cmd.exe` console.
+    CONSOLE.vbs                ## Open a python+MSYS2 enabled `cmd.exe` console.

-    INSTALL.vbs                ## Install ALLINONE on your Windows start-menu; needed to execute it only once. co2mpas-env.bat            ## Sets env-vars for python+cygwin and launches arguments as new command
+    INSTALL.vbs                ## Install ALLINONE on your Windows start-menu; needed to execute it only once. co2mpas-env.bat            ## Sets env-vars for python+MSYS2 and launches arguments as new command
                                ## !!!!!
 DO NOT MODIFY !!!!! used by Windows StartMenu shortcuts.